macaroniwithbees/macaroniwithbees/README.md

 💻 software dev based in the netherlands<br/>
 📖 currently studying web development at technova college in ede, netherlands<br/>
-🎨 at the moment i'm working on my portfolio website 2.0<br/>
+🎨 at the moment i'm working on a social media project for school<br/>
 ⚡ in my free time i'm trying to get a deeper understanding of linux systems<br/>

 <!-- github stats from https://github.com/anuraghazra/github-readme-stats -->